DLBronson/Catia-executegenics/README.md

 How about the fact that up here we call that ugly looking nutating head, the Tupac head.

 You and I both work for a company that has a Tupac head

+I'm starting to think that there might be something wrong with me because every time I see that new tating head I cringe.
+It's like looking at an unmade bed I just don't like those new tating heads they're weird and I just don't get it like why they're even made